Request for Qualifications & Application Form for

-If you need assistance with a civil case (for example, divorce, landlord/tenant, employment), there are legal resources listed on the Clark County Bar Association’s website.
+If you need assistance with a civil case (for example, divorce, landlord/tenant, employment), there are legal resources listed on the Clark County Bar Association’s website or Northwest Justice Project (civil legal aid).

 Clark County courts determine whether a person qualifies for the appointment of an attorney at county expense.
 Individuals who want an attorney appointed must financially qualify, according to state statute.
 A Financial Statement is completed when the person first appears in court.
 The judge then decides whether or not to appoint an attorney.
 If an attorney is appointed, a judge may order repayment of the public defense cost at the conclusion of the case.